dustindwayne/aut-3/README.md

 <br>
 <hr>

-AUT-3 is a proposed computer architecture that replaces the traditional CPU / RAM / cache / storage stack with a **unified 3D photonic compute–memory volume**.
+AUT-3 is a proposed computer architecture where the entire machine— compute, RAM, cache, GPU, and long-term storage—is implemented inside a **unified 3D photonic compute–memory volume**.

-The architecture uses **Dense Wavelength Division Multiplexing (DWDM)** to assign stable roles to different spectral bands (Storage, RAM, Compute) and a **Closed-Loop Wavelength Locking** system that maintains stability by dynamically retuning emitter wavelengths when thermal drift alters the medium’s refractive index.
-These mechanisms ensure physical feasibility, eliminate inter-layer occlusion, and reduce the need for aggressive cooling.
+There is no CPU/GPU/RAM hierarchy.
+The optical medium performs all computation and storage directly through wavelength-defined roles and volumetric optical transforms.

+AUT-3 uses:
+- **Dense Wavelength Division Multiplexing (DWDM)** for Storage / RAM / Compute separation
+- **Femtosecond compute pulses** for nonlinear operations without thermal damage
+- **3D tomographic readout** using multi-wavelength photodiode arrays
+- **Closed-Loop Wavelength Locking** to compensate for refractive-index drift
+- **Optional Z-Gating layers** as depth-selective write barriers
+- **Volumetric mesh scaling** for multi-node photonic compute fabrics

-This repository contains the **architecture specification** and a **defensive publication** describing AUT-3 in enough detail for engineers and researchers to evaluate and implement proof-of-concept systems.
+This repository provides the full **architecture specification** and a **defensive publication** describing AUT-3 in sufficient detail for research, prototyping, and prior-art protection.

-The specification is written to be:
+The specification is:
 - Mechanically precise
 - Engineering-focused
-- Free of hype and marketing language
+- Free of hype
-- Independent of any specific material implementation
+- Independent of specific materials
+- Written for long-term feasibility

 ---

 ## Document Structure

-- `AUT3_Master_Specification.md` — consolidated specification (single-file view)
+- `AUT3_Master_Specification.md` — consolidated architecture specification
 - `spec/` — modular specification chapters
-- `defensive-publication/AUT3_Defensive_Publication.md` — formal defensive publication text
+- `defensive-publication/AUT3_Defensive_Publication.md` — formal defensive publication

 ---